-Traditional Chinese Medicine (TCM) is kind of a loaded concept, and it comes with a lot of baggage.
-In the US we tend to paint it as ground up tiger fangs, rice wine marinated with animal organs, and more.
+Traditional Chinese Medicine (TCM) is kind of a loaded concept.
+In the US, we tend to paint it as ground up tiger fangs, rice wine marinated with animal organs, and more.
 At best, the international crowd sees TCM as an old-school thing that your Chinese friend’s grandma does.

 “In winter I drink banlangen (板蓝根), and in summer I often drink huo xiang zheng qi shui (藿香正气水).
 They’re both Chinese patent medicines that you can get in every pharmacy, and they’ve got legit pharmacodynamic properties.